SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 Questions that ask "please help me" tend to be looking for highly localised guidance, or in some cases, ongoing or private assistance, which is not suited to our Q&A format.
 It is also rather vague, and is better replaced with a more specific question.
 Please read [Why is “Can someone help me?” not an actual question?](//meta.stackoverflow.com/questions/284236/why-is-can-someone-help-me-not-an-actual-question).

 ###[Q] Gender assumptions of readers
 Hi there.
-A number of women in our community sometimes say that every time they see gendered assumptions about software engineers, they feel a bit excluded.
+A number of folks in our community sometimes say that every time they see gendered assumptions about software engineers, they worry about people feeling excluded.
 I wonder, could you try to avoid adding male-oriented greetings and pronouns in your posts, so as to make for a more welcoming environment?
 Thank you.